Skip to content

 Sign up at Paddy Power

-Visit the Paddy Power website and create a new account.
-Complete all the registration details and make sure the risk-free bet offer is applied to your account.
+Visit the Paddy Power website and create a new account as a UK or ROI customer.
+Complete all the registration details and make sure the Bet £5 Get £40 in Free Bets offer is applied to your account.
 Look for confirmation on the registration page or in a welcome email.

 2